+You cannot lock or unlock the vehicle any more

+Possible causes:

-Problem Possible causes/consequences and ▶ Solutions You cannot lock or unlock the vehicle any more.
-Possible causes: • The key battery is weak or discharged. • There is interference from a powerful source of radio waves. • The key is faulty.
-Check the battery with the indicator lamp and replace if necessary (→ page 47).
+- The SmartKey battery is weak or discharged. - There is interference from a powerful source of radio waves. - The SmartKey is faulty. - Check the battery using the indicator lamp and replace it if necessary (→ page 47).

-Problem Possible causes/consequences and ▶ Solutions Use the emergency key to unlock and lock the vehicle (→ page 47).
-Have the key checked at a qualified specialist workshop.
-You have lost a key.
-Have the key deactivated at a qualified specialist workshop.If necessary, have the mechanical locks replaced.
+- Use the emergency key to unlock and lock the vehicle (\rightarrow page 47). - Have the SmartKey checked at a qualified specialist workshop.

+You have lost a SmartKey

+- Have the SmartKey deactivated at a qualified specialist workshop. - If necessary, have the mechanical locks replaced.